How a Persian Carpet Is Made

 Step 4: Setting Up the Loom

-The loom is where the transformation begins.
-Vertical warp threads are stretched tightly from top to bottom, forming the structure onto which the knots will be tied.
+The loom forms the structural framework of Persian rug weaving.
+Vertical warp threads are stretched tightly, creating the foundation onto which knots are tied.

 Early Nomadic Looms

-Nomadic tribes used horizontal ground looms, simple, portable, and designed to move with the weavers as they followed their herds.
-These looms are responsible for many of the village and tribal rugs we admire today
+Nomadic tribes traditionally used horizontal ground looms, portable structures designed to move with their lifestyle.
+Many village and tribal rugs admired today were created on these looms.

 Vertical Looms, The Urban Revolution

-As weaving evolved in cities, vertical looms became standard.
-Two main types emerged:
+As weaving developed in urban centers, vertical looms became standard.

 Industrial Looms

-In the 19th century, mechanized looms increased production but at the cost of the handmade charm that defines true Persian carpets.
+emerged in the 19th century, increasing production at the expense of the handmade character that defines true Persian carpets.
+Traditional handweaving remains the benchmark of authenticity.

 Traditional Tools